Minimal-APIs/minimal-apis.github.io/src/index.md

 ---
 home: true
 tagline: Build minimal APIs with C#
-actionText: Quickstart →
+actionText:  Hello Minimal APIs →
-actionLink: /quickstart/
+actionLink: /meet-minimal/

 features:
 - title:  Minimalism First 🍃
   details: Rapidly move from idea to a functioning application.
 All the features of C# web applications without the ceremony.